JustinMcGowen/Compiler/README.md

 [@5,29:29='\n',\<NEWLINE>,1:29]
 [@6,30:29='\<EOF>',<EOF>,2:0]

 Seems to be parsing tokens correctly.
+Found this grun option by running it with no options:

+"Use startRuleName='tokens' if GrammarName is a lexer grammar."

+bcornett@ubuntu:~/csci468/setup1$ grun
-Found this grun option by running it with no options "Use startRuleName='tokens' if GrammarName is a lexer grammar.": bcornett@ubuntu:~/csci468/setup1$ grun java org.antlr.v4.gui.TestRig GrammarName startRuleName [-tokens] [-tree] [-gui] [-ps file.ps] [-encoding encodingname]
+java org.antlr.v4.gui.TestRig GrammarName startRuleName [-tokens] [-tree] [-gui] [-ps file.ps] [-encoding encodingname]